Human-Signals-Lab/Acoustic-Activity-Recognition-Bounded-by-Conversational-Assistant-Interactions/README.md

 ## System Requirements

-The deep learning system is written in `python 3`, specifically pytorch.
+The deep learning system is written in `python 3`, specifically `pytorch`.

 ## Scripts

-## Reference
+### List of scripts:

+- [data.py](data.py): includes the needed classes for loading the data while keeping track of participants, sessions, and activities.
+- [models.py](models.py): includes the neural networks, implemented using `pytorch`.
+The model used in our paper is `FineTuneCNN14`, though the script includes other models we experimented with.
+- [inference.py](inference.py): loads saved models and runs inference, originally written for LOPO evaluation.
+- [location_context_inference.py](location_context_inference.py): implements the location context inference analysis (Section 8.4 in the paper), i.e. inferring the location of the device from the predicted activities.

 ## Audio Capture Device (Raspberry Pi)